Gnyblast/tase/README.md

+> [!IMPORTANT]
+> Tase is not working at the moment, being actively developed.

 # Tase

 Tase is a lightweight log management system written in Zig.
 It consists of a daemon running on a master server and lightweight agents deployed across multiple servers.
 With a single `config.yaml`, Tase allows centralized control over log file management, including deletion, rotation, and truncation.